cpmpercussion/homepage/_posts/2009-12-09-last-man-to-die-showing-at-canberra-youth-theatre.md

 type: post
 published: true
 meta: {}
+description: "Last Man to Die is showing a few of our new works at Canberra Youth Theatre, 9th December at 6pm!
+Come and be another data point in our ongoing"
 ---

 Last Man to Die is showing a few of our new works at Canberra Youth Theatre, 9th December at 6pm!